+Represents the net asset value of the real estate investments. bcIMC management values these investments primarily based on the latest available financial information.
 Furthermore, such real estate investee funds are subject to redemption restrictions and accordingly the Fund is unable to dispose of the investee until the maturity or wind up and liquidation of the respective investee.
 In such cases, it is the Fund's policy to categorize the investee as level 3 within the fair value hierarchy.

-(e) Effects of unobservable input on fair value measurement
+(e) Effects of unobservable inputs on fair value measurement